YashAnand1/IMS-Document/README.md

 While creating an Inventory-Spreasheet, the following should be ensured:
 - No merged cells exist
 - Project names & Column-headers do not contain spaces.
 Ex: `PROJECT 1` should be `PROJECT_1` under the Project column
-- Names of column headers are not changed
+- Names of column headers are not changed for header-values
 - The standardised format is being followed
 - Columns for which data is unavailable are being skipped